-Reach the World's Unreached
+Reach the Unreached Jesus' Way

 - Summary: Jesus loves sinners and gave His life so that we all might come to Him and be saved.
-After His resurrection and before His ascension back to heaven, Jesus gave His followers instructions for His plan to reach the world with the message of His saving grace.
+After His resurrection and before His ascension back to heaven, Jesus gave His followers instructions for His plan to reach the unreached of the world with the Gospel of His saving grace.
 These instructions are found in all four Gospels and in chapter one of the Book of Acts.
 Although not all spoken at the same time, they give us a rich composite of the Lord’s Great Commission to His church to reach the ends of the earth with the Gospel.

 John 20:21-22 Again Jesus said, “Peace be with you!
 As the Father has sent me, I am sending you.”
 And with that he breathed on them and said, “Receive the Holy Spirit.”

 - • On the evening of His resurrection day Jesus appeared to His disciples and gave them two vitally important parts of His Great Commission: (1) their new birth by the Spirit, and (2) His sending of them into the world to share His Gospel.